Urvi-Gupta06/Urvi-Gupta06/README.md

 ## About Me:
-- 🔭 I'm a sophomore at UMass Amherst majoring in Computer Science, minoring in Business and pursuing a Letter of Specialization in Creative Writing.
+- 🔭 I'm a rising sophomore at UMass Amherst majoring in Computer Science, minoring in Business and pursuing a Letter of Specialization in Creative Writing.
 I'm delving into research with the Early Research Scholars Program (ERSP).
-- 🌱 I’m currently learning JavaScript, HTML and CSS.
+- 🌱 I’m currently learning React.js and Tailwind CSS.
 - 🤝 I’m looking to collaborate on open-source projects that have potential real-life implications and can be used for societal good.
-- 🆘 I'm actively seeking opportunities in Product and Fintech.
+- 🆘 I have a keen interest in roles in Fintech and Product, at the junction of tech and business.
+That being said, I'm actively seeking volunteer/internship opportunities and dedicated to adding value to the organization, irrespective of the role.
 - ⚡ Fun fact: My analytical side is complemented by my creative edge- I'm a published author.
 Bringing together linguistics and tech is my niche.
 - 💬 Feel free to ask me about my experience as Undergraduate Course Assistant and IT Intern, running a student-led tech club, or publishing a book for that matter!